kinaseb/Specify/README.md

 ## Usage

+To run the extension or the script, first select one or more objects in your open Illustrator document.
+You must have at least one object selected via Illustrator's Selection Tool <kbd>V</kbd> or Direct Selection Tool <kbd>A</kbd>.

 ### Extension Usage

 After installing the Specify extension from Adobe Exchange, simply navigate to Window => Extensions => Specify to get started.

 ### Script Usage

-To run the script, first select one or more objects in your open Illustrator document.
-You must have at least one object selected via Illustrator's Selection Tool <kbd>V</kbd> or Direct Selection Tool <kbd>A</kbd>.

 Assuming you saved the script as [described above](#installation), in Illustrator's menu, go to `File > Scripts > Specify > Specify` ("Specify" appears twice because you have to call the script file inside the Specify directory).